AtaaEddin/beautiful-sign-language-tr/README.md

 # beautiful sign language (Turkish version)

-this repository has been built to be a start point hoping to continue further in building full sign language system leveraging deep learning techniques to be able to help hear-impaired people, in this moment our system contains Deep learning model trained on some Turkish sign language [words](https://www.youtube.com/playlist?list=PLxVilKcX9J7Siru_n8Dy1NajiH0CR8EwP) collected with the help of friends.
+I like to consider this repository as a start point, hoping in future to continue further in building full sign language system leveraging deep learning techniques to be able to help hear-impaired people, at this moment our system contains Deep learning models trained on some Turkish sign language [words](https://www.youtube.com/playlist?list=PLxVilKcX9J7Siru_n8Dy1NajiH0CR8EwP) collected with the help of friends.

 <p align="center">
 <img width="600" src="https://media.giphy.com/media/XoVtquOIFanZEg1cHq/giphy.gif"/>